programming-club-knit/cp-handbook/12-Vectors.md

 ## Advantage of Vector over Array

-1. Vector is template class and is C++ only construct whereas arrays are built-in language construct and present in both C and C++.
+1. Vector is a template class and is "C++ only construct" whereas arrays are "built-in language construct" and present in both C and C++.

-2. Vector are implemented as dynamic arrays with list interface whereas arrays can be implemented as statically or dynamically with primitive data type interface.
+2. Vector are implemented as dynamic arrays with list-like interface whereas arrays can be implemented as statically or dynamically with primitive data type interface.